kyma-project/cloud-manager/docs/user/tutorials/01-20-gcp-nfs-volume.md

    ...
    ```

-   Note that the content after `File content:` contains prints from both workloads.
-This
-   demonstrates the ReadWriteMany capability of the volume.
+   >[!NOTE] The `File content:` contains prints from both workloads.
+This demonstrates the ReadWriteMany capability of the volume.

-8. Clean up
+8. Clean up:

    * Remove the created workloads:
      ```shell